lilarin/AI-Moderation-Blog-API/README.md

 with integrated AI moderation and automated response functionality.
 Built using the Django Ninja framework, the system leverages GeminiAI for intelligent content moderation and Celery for automated response task handling, ensuring efficient processing of moderation tasks and automated replies.
-This API is designed to support front-end applications or other systems, providing reliable tools for content management, enhanced by AI-driven features.

 ## Authentication